LT-Intro-To-AI-SY2425/a6-creating-predictive-models-Darwin-Kim/part4-classification/a6_part4_writeup.md

 4. Would a 34 year old Female who makes 56000 a year buy an SUV according to the model?
 Remember to scale the data before running it through the model.

-According to the modle, no, she will not.
+According to the model, no, she will not.